-VP Biden’s Son Spent $120K On Hookers & Drugs And Dating Dead Brother’s Widow
+VP Biden’s Son Spent $120K On Hookers & Drugs, Is Dating Dead Brother’s Widow

 “We are all lucky that Hunter and Hallie found each other as they were putting their lives together again after such sadness.
 They have mine and Jill’s full and complete support and we are happy for them.”

 Hunter Biden made a similar statement regarding his romantic relationship with his late brother’s wife.
-Biden said that he felt “incredibly lucky” to have found the “love and support” they have for each other and that it was “obvious to the people who love us most.”
+Biden said that he felt incredibly lucky to have found the love and support they have for each other and that it was obvious to the people who love us most.

 Excited to attend the annual @MissingKids #HopeAwards with the @BeauBidenFdn to celebrate the work being done to protect our children.